HaukeBartsch/3b1b-vis/README.md

 This part was instructive.
 Its not that difficult to animate something like this if you have a very clear picture in mind of what it should look like.
 The mp4 movie is just too big as a gif to be played back here.
 Instead [download and play](https://github.com/HaukeBartsch/3b1b-vis/blob/main/videos/TimeVarianceAuthority.mp4) the mp4 directly.

+Something strange happened when I moved from one laptop to the next with this animation.
+I had to specify the FRAME_HEIGHT to make it work.
+Maybe because of a change in the version of manimgl?
+The aspect ratio was wrong otherwise and the image appeared to be cut off left and right.

 ```python
 class TimeVarianceAuthority(Scene):